drmiru/drmiru.github.io/_posts/2018-12-19-immutable-worm-blob-storage-on-azure.md

 </p>

 ..which is desired of course.
 We do not want to have a worm policy to be modified after activation.
 The only modification allowed is the extend of the retention interval.&nbsp;
+  {% highlight ruby %}

-<pre class="wp-block-preformatted">az storage container immutability-policy extend --account-name $storageAccount.name --container-name compliance --if-match $pol.etag --period 800</pre>
+az storage container immutability-policy extend --account-name $storageAccount.name --container-name compliance --if-match $pol.etag --period 800
+{% endhighlight %}